harquail/nook_foldlings_thesis/markdown_chapters/33_UI_Interface_Data_Structures.md

 * Each feature contains a list of edges in the feature — cuts and folds, including twins.
 * Each feature has a driving fold — in the case of unconnected features, such as the master card and holes, the driving fold is nil.
-* Each feature can be deleted from the dketch, "healing" the sketch by closing gaps left in any existing cuts and folds.
+* Each feature can be deleted from the sketch, "healing" the sketch by closing gaps left in any existing cuts and folds.
 * Features implement apples _NSEncoding_ protocol, allowing them to be serialized to a file on the device and restored from the saved file.
 * Each feature can provide a list of current "tap options" — actions that can be performed on the feature given its state.
 * Each feature can perform hit-testing: given a point, it can determine whether that point is inside or outside the feature.